retkowsky/DP-100/labdocs/Lab01A.md

 As its name suggests, a workspace is a centralized place to manage all of the Azure ML assets you need to work on a machine learning project.

-1. Use the filters on the [Azure Products Available by Region page](https://azure.microsoft.com/en-us/global-infrastructure/services/?products=virtual-machines) to find an Azure region that supports the *NC-series* of virtual machines.

-   >   **Note**: Machine Learning workspaces aren't restricted to these regions, but if you plan to provision GPU-enabled compute in your workspace, you need to create the workspace in a region where GPU virtual machines are supported.

-2. Sign into the [Azure portal](https://portal.azure.com) and create a new **Machine Learning** resource, specifying a unique workspace name and creating a new resource group in the region you identified in the previous step.
+1. Sign into the [Azure portal](https://portal.azure.com) and create a new **Machine Learning** resource, specifying a unique workspace name and creating a new resource group in the **North Central US** or **UK South** region.
 Select the **Enterprise** workspace edition.

+   > **Note**: You ***must*** use the **North Central US** or **South UK** region due to limited preview availability of some features we'll explore in this course.
+   >
-   > **Note**: Basic edition workspaces have lower cost, but don't include capabilities like Auto ML, the Visual Designer, and data drift monitoring.
+   > Basic edition workspaces have lower cost, but don't include capabilities like Auto ML, the Visual Designer, and data drift monitoring.
 For more details, see [Azure Machine Learning pricing](https://azure.microsoft.com/en-us/pricing/details/machine-learning/).

-3. When the workspace and its associated resources have been created, view the workspace in the portal.
+2. When the workspace and its associated resources have been created, view the workspace in the portal.

 ## Task 2: Explore the Azure ML Studio Interface